-Canon, the camera and office-machine giant whose Americas headquarters is in Melville, was granted more U.S. patents last year than technology giants Intel Corp., Google and Microsoft, according to data released Tuesday.
+Canon, the camera and office-machine giant whose Americas headquarters is in Melville, received the third-most U.S. patents last year, behind IBM and Samsung Electronics, according to new data.

 Since 2006, Canon has been third on the patent list in all but two years, 2009 and 2010, when it fell to No. 4.

 "The secret to the success behind Canon is that it is always reinventing its approach to innovation, as evident through our continually high rankings in the IFI's annual patent reports," Seymour Liebman said Tuesday.
 The senior managing executive and Canon U.S.A.'s chief administrative officer and general counsel added, "We are proud of our strong standing among fellow tech giants."

 IFI also released its first-ever ranking of companies with the largest number of active patent "families," which consist of a set of patent publications filed around the world to cover a single invention.

 Canon placed No. 2 on this list with 34,905 active patent families.
 Samsung was No. 1 with 61,608 and IBM was No. 3 with 34,376.